About the Login.gov sandbox

 If you are with a government entity that is not a federal agency (a state or municipality) and do not have an email ending in .gov or .mil

-Please submit a support ticket through the Partner Support Help Desk to get access to the Dashboard.
+Please submit a support ticket through the Partner Support Help Desk to get access to the Portal.

 Using the sandbox